DongZhuoran/LeetCode/specialtopics/SP. Sliding Window algorithm template.md

-# Special Topic: Sliding Window algorithm template to solve all the Leetcode substring search problem
+# Special Topic: Sliding Window

 Among all leetcode questions, I find that there are at least 5 substring search problem which could be solved by the sliding window algorithm.
 So I sum up the algorithm template here.
 Wish it will help you!